LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-43-john-b-up-all-night-data-3-remix/index.md

 banner:
   - imported/dnb-fix-43-john-b-up-all-night-data-3-remix/image1391.jpeg
 description: >-
-  20 years after its original release, John B&rsquo;s seminal Metalheadz release &lsquo;Up All Night&rsquo; returns to the forefront of Drum and Bass with a stunning and eagerly anticipated remix by newcomers Data 3.
+  20 years after its original release, John B’s seminal Metalheadz release ‘Up All Night’ returns to the forefront of Drum and Bass with a stunning and eagerly anticipated remix by newcomers Data 3.
 Now entering the 27th year since inception in 1994, Metalheadz are continuing to honour their Silver Jubilee into 2021.
 Having already hosted [...]Read More...
 published: true
 tags: feature
 featured: false